DevilsN3st/VStream/README.md

 # Backend
 Used Node.js and Express.js for backend.
-Used NodeJs Stream to serve video in chunks.
+Use of HLS for streaming video.
+Used ffmpeg for converting video to HLS format.
 Used Redis for caching and Nginx for load balancing.

 # Data